blockrockettech/blockrocket-hugo/content/usecases/cudo-ventures-case-study.md

 ### Implementation

-So far we have provided consultancy and delivered several decentralised applications for Cudo, some details below.
+So far we have provided consultancy and delivered several decentralised applications for Cudo, further details below.

 #### Token Smart Contracts (ERC-20)

-* We have helped Cudo understand how to apply crypto-economic and tokenomic models in the real world
+* Helping Cudo understand how to apply crypto-economic and tokenomic models in the real world
 * Building <a href="https://eips.ethereum.org/EIPS/eip-20" target="_blank">ERC-20</a> compliant smart contracts with full test coverage and audit friendly code base
 * Embedding business and legislative rules within the token design as well as understanding how tokens can be used within the wider Cudo ecosystem

 #### Staking Smart Contract (EIP-900)

-* Helping Cudo understand the possibilities of token staking as well building out commonly used mechanisms for reducing token supply, user incentivisation and reward mechanics
+* Helping Cudo maximise the possibilities of token staking as well building out commonly used mechanisms for reducing token supply, user incentivisation and reward mechanics
-* Delivering <a href="https://eips.ethereum.org/EIPS/eip-900" target="_blank">EIP-900</a> compliant smart contracts with full test coverage and audit friendly code base
+* Delivering <a href="https://eips.ethereum.org/EIPS/eip-900" target="_blank">EIP-900</a> compliant smart contracts
+with full test coverage and audit friendly code base
-* Merging additional crypto-economic models into the staking process and understand how staking works with Cudo compute
+* Applying additional crypto-economic models into the staking process and understand how staking works with Cudo compute

 #### Token Vesting Smart Contract & Portal

-* Creation of a fullstack solution including frontend and smart contracts to facilitate investor vesting schedules
+* Creation of a full stack public facing solution including a frontend portal and smart contracts to manage investor vesting schedules
 * Design and delivery of custom token vesting rules embedded within smart contracts
 * User friendly and secure user portal giving accessing to vested tokens

 ### Outcome